The Power of Listening

 2. Next use a Follow-on Question

-Continue with a follow-on questions like, ‘Tell me more,’ or ‘help me understand everything you are thinking about.’
+Secondly, continue with a follow-on question like, “Tell me more”, or “help me understand everything you are thinking about”.

 3. Use a Summary Statement to Confirm Understanding

-So to be a great listener and do a great step two, use all your probes.
+In conclusion, to be a great listener, do a great step two and use all your probes.
 Thanks for your attention to our tips for more effective listening.